-Toddlers and preschoolers use buttons and corks to decorate a cute and easy paper plate ladybug craft!
+Toddlers and preschoolers can use buttons and corks to make this cute and easy paper plate ladybug craft!
 It’s a simple spring craft that lets kids explore painting, gluing and stamping.

 We LOVE paper plate crafts!
 You can make so many things out of a simple paper plate.
 One of the cutest that we’ve made lately are these paper plate ladybugs!
-Painting, stamping, buttons and googly eyes!
-All the things that crafty kids love best!
 It’s our Letter L craft in our A-Z paper plates crafts series and a great little nature craft for toddlers and preschoolers.

 Ladybug, ladybug, fly away home….